abhigya-maskay/duetmacs-docs/04-Epics/V1-Foundation/01-Project-Bootstrap/Stories/001-cli-version-help-bootstrap/001-cli-version-help-bootstrap.md

 - Given no arguments, When I run `duet-rpc`, Then it prints the help text and exits 0.
 - Given the help output, When I read it, Then it clearly indicates that `doctor`, `rpc`, and `prompt` are available subcommands (their behavior implemented in later stories).
  - Given an unknown subcommand or flag is provided, When I run `duet-rpc <unknown>`, Then the CLI prints an error followed by usage/help, exits with the non-zero status produced by the CLI library, and does not print a stack trace.
- - Given any output is printed, Then it is newline-terminated; help output is colorized when attached to a TTY, honors `NO_COLOR`, and is plain (no color) when piped.
+- Given any output is printed, Then it is newline-terminated and routed through the shared ShellFormatter; help output follows the same color policy as other commands (colorized on a TTY, honoring `NO_COLOR`/`--no-color`, and plain when piped), with coverage exercised via the `doctor` command snapshot.
  - Given a help synopsis is shown, Then it includes `duet-rpc [COMMAND] [OPTIONS]` and a footer: `See 'duet-rpc <command> --help' for more information.`
  - Given typical developer hardware, Then the above commands respond within ~100ms.
  - Given `--log-level debug`, When I run `duet-rpc --log-level debug version`, Then structured debug logs appear on stderr with timestamp, level, and message.